This Year's Lively AGM

 A call to publicly name and shame Darras Hall residents who fail to pay the obligatory rent to the Estate Committee was made at this year’s Annual General Meeting.

 Several residents said that the Committee should publish the names and addresses of offenders on this website, and that the worst non-payers should be taken to court to force them to pay.

-The chairman pointed out that this is something over which the Committee does have power, and that clarification of the relevant bye-law has been carried out to avoid any doubt among developers in future.
+- There was also the issue of brick walls that are increasingly replacing hedges, which in the opinion of some residents are ruining the rural Garden Village aspect of the Estate.
+The Chairman pointed out that this is something over which the Committee does have power, and that clarification of the relevant Byelaw has been carried out to avoid any doubt among developers in future.

 The barrage of applications to build new housing estates on greenbelt land surrounding Darras Hall was also a matter of concern to residents, some of whom voiced fears about its impact upon existing residents.

 The Chairman said that representations by the Committee had already been made to the relevant authorities on behalf of residents, as is also the case with the proposed rebuilding of Darras Hall First School.

 Two new members were welcomed to the Committee, and it was announced that the annual rent charge will remain unchanged at £32 for 2017.